semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 # Data format

-There are three target formats, which are used in this repository: JSONLINES, UIE and BIO.
+Three target formats are used in this repository: JSONLINES, UIE, and BIO.
-Furthermore, each of the original datasets has its own format.
+Furthermore, each of the original datasets has its format.
 Most of them follow an XML structure, despite the PATE dataset [[Zarcone et al., 2020]](#References), which consists of two different JSON formats.
 Each of the target formats is described in the following sections.

 [![Temporal Conversion Formats Overview](../docs/images/temporal-conversion-formats.png)](#temporal-datasets)
-> The graphic shows the datasets, formats and the relations between them.
+> The graphic shows the datasets, formats, and the relations between them.

 ## JSONLINES format

-The JSONLINES format is used as a base to convert to the other formats, as well as using the dataset analysis scripts to create statistics.
+The JSONLINES format is used as a base to convert to the other formats, and the dataset analysis scripts are used to create statistics.
 Each line of a document represents a JSON entry.
-For visualization purposes the following code is formatted:
+For visualization purposes, the following code is formatted:

 ```
 {